uio-bmi/dagsim/docs/source/tutorials/selection_and_stratification.rst

 Stratification
 ---------------------------------------------

 The arguments needed to specify a :code:`Stratify` node are exactly the same as for a :code:`Selection` node.
 However, the function here should return the name :code:`(str)` of the stratum to which a given example should belong.
-These names will be used as suffixes to the .csv files' names.
+These names will be used as suffixes to the main .csv file name.

 .. .. note::
 ..
 Note that the names of the strata should be of the data type :code:`str`.